 4. Bill Goldberg

 Goldberg was pushed as a superstar from the get go.
 The prolific undefeated streak was the pinnacle of pedestrian and mundane.
 The crowd lapped up the hype, but we all know about bread and circuses.
-The reality is that Goldberg was a neophyte wrestler who had been rushed through the powerplant process.
+The reality is that Goldberg was a neophyte wrestler who had been rushed through the powerplant training process.
 His wrestling skills had to catch up to his hype.
 Most of his victories came within two minutes of the bell ringing and featured the identical routine of not selling, not selling, spear, jackhammer slam.
 It was moronic.
 However, once Goldberg lost the title to Nash, Goldberg's character started to get interesting.
 His matches were no longer infallible, and many began to drag on compared to what crowds had previously experienced with Goldberg.
 His wrestling skills were improving and he started to sell on his opponent's moves.
-He began some real rivalries with the Bam Bam Bigelow one being quite noteworthy.
+He began some real rivalries with Bam Bam Bigelow being a noteworthy feud.
 WCW could have milked the indestructible nature of Goldberg, but rightfully put a chink in his armour.
 It may have displeased some fans who enjoyed the bunk string of victories, but for many of us Goldberg sorely needed a third dimension to his character.

 3. Bret Hart